aws-samples/aws-cdk-lambda-automated-testing/README.md

 >
 > It is important that we are able to verify as much of the logic and behavior of
 > systems as possible before we deploy them.
 This allows us to catch potential defects
-> much faster than if we were performing all testing on the target platform itself.
+> much faster than if we were performing all testing on the target platform itself,
+> after it has been deployed.
 >
 > A healthy development pipeline will generally consist of testing both on and off-platforms.

 Testing in this codebase is done using [Jest][jest], which is the test runner installed when you use the [AWS CDK CLI][aws-cdk] tool to [bootstrap a new project][cdk-init].
+This choice is mostly a matter of preference — you should be able to use your own choice of testing frameworks if you want to.

 ## Sample Application System

 ![Architecture](assets/archi.jpg)

-This codebase deploys a simple system: an [AWS Lambda][lambda] function is saves the current date and time to an [Amazon DynamoDB][dynamodb] table whenever it's triggered.
-This function is invoked every hour using an [Amazon EventBridge][eventbridge] schedule.
+This codebase is meant to deploy a simple system: an [AWS Lambda][lambda] function saves the current date and time to an [Amazon DynamoDB][dynamodb] table whenever it's triggered.
+This Lambda function is invoked every hour using an [Amazon EventBridge][eventbridge] schedule using a CRON expression.

+> **Important:** You _don't_ need to actually deploy this into your AWS account,
+> but you _can_ if you want to.
+All the tests illustrated here are built so that they
+> should be executable from your local environment.

 ## Usage